 The one big danger in buying on a standalone/independent basis is the “Survival Period.”

-A life insurance survival period is the length of time you must live after you have been diagnosed with the critical illness.
-Only if you pass the survival period will the insurance benefit pay out.
-It is usually 14 days.
+A life insurance survival period is the length of time you must live after you have been diagnosed with a critical illness.
+Only if you pass the survival period will the insurance benefit payout.
+It is usually for 14 days.

 Serious illness cover is not a death benefit, that’s what life insurance is for.

 2. Accelerated: Or you can add Accelerated Illness cover to your life insurance policy.
 Your policy will pay-out should you get a serious illness, but the insurer will reduce your remaining life cover by the amount of the claim paid.